towicode/photometrypipeline-singularity/README.md

 `docker run -i -t toddwickizer/photometrypipeline-singularity /bin/bash`

-Explanation of the above command.
+Explanation of the above command:

 `run` executes the image, with additional arguments to be ran.
 `-i` creates an interactive session

-`-t' tells docker to run the image 'tagged' with toddwickizer/...
+`-t` tells docker to run the image 'tagged' with toddwickizer/...

-'/bin/bash` tells docker to execute the shell after the image is loaded.
+`/bin/bash` tells docker to execute the shell after the image is loaded.

 ## Requirements ##